 The Coway AP-1512HH doesn’t disappoint.
+It is the best HEPA air purifier on our list.
 Despite employing an ionization step in its filtration process, it performs exceptionally well.
 It uses a four-stage process to filter air, beginning with a simple pre-filter that captures larger particulate matter, then an activated carbon filter for gases and odors, followed by HEPA filtration, and finally passing air through Coways’ proprietary Vital Ionizer.

 If you’ve read our “How We Choose” section then you’ll know how we feel about air purifiers that use ionization techniques, but even so the Coway outperformed other purifiers through our extensive weighted testing.
 We recommend using this unit in well-ventilated areas larger than 200 sq ft, and away from walls and furniture due to the ozone byproduct created.

 The AP-1512HH can handle spaces up to 361 sq ft, and has a plethora of control features including self-monitoring, air quality indication, an Eco mode which automatically turns the fan off if pollutants fall below a predefined level, and conventional speed settings to name a few.
 If you have to remove smoke from a room, check out the best air purifier for smoke.

 CADR: 300 | Area: 465 sq ft | Warranty: Lifetime

 WHY IT’S A TOP PICK: Lots of customization options, modern design, and very positive consumer rating.
 It is rated as the best home air purifier.